 They say English is the world’s most difficult language to learn.
 And proofreading certainly has its challenges.
 The English language may be blessed with many words, but quite a few set out to trip us up.
-Here are some of the most common words that even the best English writers confuse and which are important to look out for when proofreading.

 Many businesses like to think of themselves as the most unique in their industry.
 But ‘unique’ means truly one of a kind.
 Therefore, you cannot be the ‘most unique’ or ‘one of the most unique’ or the ‘only unique’.
 You are unique or you’re not.

 Affect vs. Effect